GillesC/LoRaEnergySim/README.md

 In order to compare different `settings/configurations`, it is imperative that the locations of the nodes are the same for all simulations.
 Therefore, a file `generate_locations.py` is included in the examples.

+Workflow:
+- Define your the settings for a simulation environment, e.g., start spreading factor, simulation duration (real-time), in the [GlobalConfig](https://github.com/GillesC/LoRaEnergySim/blob/master/Simulations/GlobalConfig.py) file
+- Generate your locations see [here](#generate-node-locations).
+It will use the settings defined in the GlobalConfig file.
+- Create a `Simulation.py` file as detailed [here](#simulation).

 #### Generate Node locations

 Configurable parameters: